demonye/calories/README.md

 # frontend

-* Built by angularjs and bootstrap, run the command to start
+* Built by AngularJS and bootstrap, run the command to start

 ```
 grunt serve